 What is fibre broadband?

-That performance is just about as future-proof as you're likely to see, with speeds perhaps reaching as much as 40 GBit/s at some point in the future (though don't get excited just yet: that's far away, speeds right now are much lower, and each fibre optic strand must share its bandwidth between many homes).
+Consequently, today's fibre broadband is capable of delivering download speeds up to 330Mbps, with speeds perhaps reaching as high as 40Gbps at some point in the future (though don't get excited just yet: that's far away.
+Speeds right now are lower because each fibre optic strand must share its bandwidth between many homes).

 What are the types of fibre broadband?

 There are essentially two main types of fibre broadband - FTTH (Fibre To The Home) and FTTC (Fibre To The Cabinet).

 FTTH (Fibre To The Home) is the fastest form of fibre broadband available, because the fibre optic cable runs all the way from the exchange into your house.
 This fully optical connection is also known as FTTP (Fibre To The Premises).
 BT already offers an FTTP option, promising speeds of up to 330Mbps - 40 times faster than ADSL.

 Unfortunately, the majority of homes in the UK aren't wired up for FTTH - it's expensive and disruptive to deploy.
 Which is why FTTC (Fibre To The Cabinet) or FTTK (Fibre To The Kerb) infrastructure is more widespread.

 In this case, the fibre optic cabling only runs as far as your local junction box.
 Data travels the rest of the way over the old copper wiring.
 This means that there's some slowdown in the data speed, but the level of slowdown -depends on your home's distance from the junction box.

 There are two mass market implementations of FTTC networks in the UK - Virgin Media's HFC (Hybrid Fibre Coaxial)-based cable service and BT Infinity fibre broadband, which uses VDSL2 (Very high bitrate DSL).